guiweber/ssl-yeah/README.md

 - The input is not thoroughly checked for malformed or invalid urls
 - No detection of servers that serve completely different pages for http and https
-- No verifications of secure cookies
+- No verification of secure cookies yet
-- No verification of scripts content for hard-coded calls to http resources
+- No verification of XMLHttpRequests yet

 ##Dependencies